GRespighiGrasso/GRespighiGrasso/README.md

 🎓 Ph.D.
 Candidate in Economics at UC Santa Cruz (expected 2027)
 📍 Based in Santa Cruz, CA | Originally from Argentina
-🎯 Bridging causal inference and machine learning to understand how people make decisions and how policies shape behavior.
+🎯 I build end-to-end analytical systems; from identification and modeling, to validation, interpretation, and operational use, to study human behavior and policy-relevant decisions.

 ---